O'week at Lincoln

 Tired?
 There are plenty of opportunities for a nap or a quiet night in.
 Board games, Netflix -- we've got it.
 And don’t worry, there’s no FOMO here.
 We use social media to stay in touch with everyone and promote all of our events.
 This makes sure that everyone knows what’s happening on campus and in the city.

 As the week draws to a close, all the residents of Lincoln have with them a fresh set of happy memories to look back on fondly.
-O’Week has been a great start the year and has helped to form many new friendships.
+O’Week has been a great start to the year and has helped to form many new friendships.

 There’s a sense of belonging to this new community that has formed.